What Short-term Assistance is

 Short-term Assistance is a temporary payment you can apply for when you ask to challenge a decision to reduce or stop your:

-While your challenge is ongoing, Short-term Assistance payments replace the amount Social Security Scotland reduced your disability payment by.
+While your challenge is ongoing, Short-term Assistance payments replace the amount Social Security Scotland reduced your longstanding disability benefit award by.
 This is so you do not have to manage on less money while you challenge the decision.

 You will not need to pay back any Short-term Assistance you’re entitled to.
-This is not affected by the outcome of your challenge.
+This means that it is not affected by the outcome of your re-determination or appeal.

 Short-term Assistance is only available when you are challenging a decision to reduce or stop a disability payment.